 Back to school season has always been exciting for me.
 I always loved shopping for school supplies and it is still a fun activity to do with the kids.
 The school lists they hand out are basically a pre-made back to school scavenger hunt!
 LOL!

 I asked some friends and family what they do for back to school with their kids, excited to get the year started.
 I got tons of ideas from everyone.

-I asked some fellow bloggers, friends, family and facebook fans and, I gotta tell ya, there are a LOT of great ideas for this!
-I know I won't be able to do ALL of them of course but I didn't want the research to go to waste!
+I know no one can do ALL of them of course but I didn't want the research to go to waste!
 These are perfect whether your child is heading to school for the first time or you want to mark the start of your homeschool year.

 First Day of School Traditions – Photo Ideas

 Of course- who can resist taking a photo every year so you can look back and see how the kids have grown?!
 Here are some fun ways to do just that.
 It's one of the cutest First Day of School traditions I can think of for sure.